 Apparently, chickpeas are joining the ranks of cauliflower in the versatility of their use.
 Who could have ever imagined these powerful little legumes would take over desserts?
 They have, and I'm so grateful for it.
 Since I'm always looking for ways to make desserts delicious without the guilt (like these red wine brownies), I created a brownie bite that could pass the test of even the pickiest brownie connoisseur.

-What you'll love about triple chocolate chickpea brownies
+❤️ What you'll love about these chickpea brownies

 Three times the chocolate.
 Triple the chocolate means triple the fun, right?
 These chickpea brownies might be a healthy alternative to Grandma's brownies from childhood, but they are packed with chocolate flavor that makes each bite rich and decadent.